 - add the thai red chilies and ginger and saute for 1-2 minutes till the oil seperates from any residual liquid

 - turn stove off, add chopped cilantro, stir and serve

 - I used a cast iron skillet versus a karahi here.
-As mentioned in my Chicken Karahi recipe this also heats well, like a karahi or wok and is especially good for use in this recipe as it has a lid.
+As mentioned in my best-karahi-chicken-recipe recipe this also heats well, like a karahi or wok and is especially good for use in this recipe as it has a lid.
 Since beef is tougher than chicken and the cooking time in this recipe is longer, a skillet with a lid works better than the wider, open karahi.

 - As discussed above, firmer beef steak tomatoes are the preferred choice here.
 If you can't find any and use Roma then double the quantity as this recipe calls for lots of tomatoes.
 Since Roma tomatoes are softer, I would add them to the pot later.
 Add the tomatoes at the point that you uncover the pot to dry the liquid and they will be cooked by the time the liquid evaporates.

 - Thai chillies are pretty and often come in a red color which adds a pretty finish to the meat.
 Since we leave them whole and add them only at the end they don't really make the karahi too spicy unless you actually eat one.
 This is great as mentioned above, because you can accommodate different spice tolerance levels this way.

 - After about 30 minutes check the meat by inserting a knife.
 You want it cooked through but a bit firm as it will continue to cook while the liquid dries.
 If the meat is too soft it will start shredding when you saute it with the chillies and ginger.
 You want tender but whole pieces of meat.